apike/allenpike.com/_posts/2023-01-01-care-feeding-feeds.md

 - Intentionally spend time with longer-form content
 - Unfollow and mute more, just like go ham on it, really get in there

 And that’s all great.
-But in recent months our social feed environment has gotten… worse.
+But in recent months Twitter has gotten… worse.
 The pain has been more acute.
-Thankfully, recent times have also given rise to some promising new ways to do tame and feed your feeds.
+Thankfully, recent times have also given rise to some promising new ways to level up your feed diet.
 So! **Here are three new things that might bring you more joy and less anguished scrolling.**

 ## 1. One Sec, breaking old habits